Zmetser/SmokeFreeCompanion/README.md

 ## License

-Quit Tracker is licensed under the terms of the [GPL-3.0](./LICENSE.txt) license.
+Smoke Free Companion is licensed under the terms of the [GPL-3.0](./LICENSE.txt) license.

-Quit Tracker also contains code from open source projects.
+Smoke Free Companion also contains code from open source projects.
 See [ATTRIBUTIONS.md](./ATTRIBUTIONS.md) for a list.